tdeck/BrailleBit/README.md

 <img alt="BrailleBit photo; side" src="photos/side.jpg" width=400>
 <img alt="BrailleBit photo; top" src="photos/top.jpg" width=400>

 The BrailleBit is an easy way to add a single cell of braille output to your Arduino project.
 It's cheap and cheerful - using only a hobby servo and 2 or 3 small 3D-printed parts.
-It's cheap (under $5), displays standard-sized braille, works with almost any microcontroller, and can be assembled and calibrated by touch.
+It costs less than $5, displays standard-sized braille, works with almost any microcontroller, and can be assembled and calibrated by touch.
 The main drawback is that it's too large to fit multiple cells side-by-side, and has a limited character set.
 Think of this as an alternative to a 7-segment module, not a replacement for a 2 line LCD.

 The hardware is controlled with a simple Arduino library.
 For example, here's a sketch that repeatedly counts from 0 to 9 with a BrailleBit attached on pin 1: